The best courses you can play in Orlando

 Winter Garden, FL

 Tiger Woods captured his second career PGA Tour title at the Magnolia course in 1996, edging Payne Stewart by one shot.
 He would add another win at Disney’s signature course in 1999.
 The Magnolia layout features wide fairways guarded by water, which lurks on 11 of the 18 holes.
 Though the fairways are generally wide, if you miss them, you may be blocked out by the magnolia trees that line many holes.
-Note: The Magnolia course is currently closed for play, but it's anticipated to re-open in late 2022.
+Note: Currently, 14 holes are open at the Magnolia course, as the other holes are being renovated.
+The course is offering a 33% discount off greens fees.